eLuckkkkkkky/Retro-Streetwear/README.md

 ## Third Party Partners & Integrations

-Our services may link to third-party services not controlled by New Streetwear.
+Our services may link to third-party services not controlled by Retro Streetwear.
 Your interactions with these services are governed by their privacy policies.

 ## Your Privacy Rights and Choices